HOLYKEYZ/HADNX/README.md

 GNU GENERAL PUBLIC LICENSE Version 3

-NOTE: THIS IS JUST A PROJECT
+NOTE: THIS IS JUST A PROJECT.